Aberfeldie

 Aberfeldie is bounded in the west by Afton Street, in the north by Buckley Street, in the east by Waverley Street and the edge of Aberfeldie Park, and in the south by the Maribyrnong River.

 History

 Scotsman James Robertson named his property Aberfeldie, located on the corner of Aberfeldie Street and Park Crescent, after the town of Aberfeldy in Scotland.
 When the property was sold in 1888, it became the name of the suburb.

 The Polish Catholic church on the corner of Alma Street and Aberfeldie Street was consecrated in 1973 by Cardinal Karol Wojtyla, who later became Pope John Paul II.

+Heritage listings

+The following places in Aberfeldie are listed on the Victorian Heritage Register: